Jean-Tinland/simple-bar-server/README.md

 ### Widgets

-When using the `widget` realm, `target` is the name of the widget you want to refresh or toggle (see the list below for allowed widget names) and `action` is the action you want to perform on it (allowed actions are "refresh" or "toggle").
+When using the `widget` realm, `target` is the name of the widget you want to refresh or toggle (see the list below for allowed widget names) and `action` is the action you want to perform on it (allowed actions are `refresh` or `toggle`).

 Here is the list of the available widgets: